Skip to content

 run: echo "::add-ask::${{ secrets.FONTAWESOME_PKG_TOKEN }}"

-Alternatively, you can run iconoclast setup with the --quiet/-q flag to suppress its output entirely.
+Alternatively, you can run iconoclast install with the --quiet/-q flag to suppress its output entirely.

 Configuration